Deception in animals: Self-deception

 Mitchell has proposed that self-deception occurs if the deceiver and the object of deception are the same organism.
 Scientists differ on whether self-deception is intentional.
-For Mitchell and for Šekrst, intentionality can only be analyzed at the third level, not involving recognition of what the other animal believes about the action.
+For Mitchell and for Šekrst, intentionality can only be analysed at the third level, not involving recognition of what the other animal believes about the action.

 Dishonest behaviour has been described in the slender crayfish (Cherax dispar).
 The philosopher Kristina Šekrst uses the findings to show that if this is held to involve self-deception, then belief is implied to be present, meaning at least Mitchell's third level of deception.
 The evolutionary ecologist Michael Angilletta et al. show that to establish adaptive self-deception, biologists must quantify the cost and benefit of ignoring one's true competitive ability.
 In the case of the slender crayfish, deceptive signallers largely ignored their own strength when escalating or evading aggression.

 Angilletta et al. established two conditions for self-deception.
 First, dishonest individuals must escalate aggression using the same signals that honest individuals do.
 Second, both dishonest and honest individuals must escalate aggression according to the quality they have signalled, regardless of their actual quality.
 If both conditions hold, natural selection can lead to genotypes with little or no awareness of their own deception.